benwyrosdick/webhook-manager/README.md

 - **Syntax Highlighting**: JSON syntax highlighting for headers, query parameters, and request bodies
 - **Full-screen Modal**: View request bodies in a full-screen modal with syntax highlighting
 - **Resend Functionality**: Resend any webhook request to its mapped endpoint
+- **Copy cURL Command**: Generate and copy cURL commands for mapped requests to clipboard
 - **Reliable Webhook Handling**: Always returns 200 status to webhook providers, even on forwarding errors
 - **ngrok Integration**: Built-in ngrok tunnel for exposing local webhooks publicly